kelvinteixeira/kelvinteixeira/README.md

 # Hello there 👋

-My name is Kelvin, i'm from Brazil 🇧🇷.
+My name is Kelvin, i'm from Brazil.
 Front-end developer junior and full stack developer student, that has been working as Front-end developer since november 2020.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.